Mass surveillance in China: Other digital technologies

 China has highly advanced facial recognition technology.
 The technology is integrated with others, such as big data and AI, to build a national surveillance and data sharing platform.
 The smart system is equipped with facial recognition technology to record jaywalkers and non-motor vehicles that break traffic rules.
 When shopping in the self-service markets of Alibaba and Jingdong, two top Chinese e-commerce companies, customers can use electronic payments through the facial recognition system, which links them with their bank cards.
 Moreover, Baidu, a Chinese multinational technology company, cooperated with China Southern Airlines to install the facial recognition technology in Nanyang Jiangying Airport, Henan, for boarding.

 Robot police have been installed in public places such as train stations, museums, and tourist attractions.

 Furthermore, the Chinese government uses big data technology in order to analyze and monitor people's online behavior, such as Sesame Credit, which ranks its users based on their online activities along with its previously mentioned functions.

+In May 2026, media outlets reported on China's latest effort to integrate facial recognition, travel records, visa information, hotel registrations, and telecommunications data to monitor foreign nationals in near real time.
+The system is called "Dynamic Control Platform for Foreigners."
+The media reports expressed concerns about the Chinese authorities' expansion of AI-assisted surveillance.

 Mainland China

-Social credit system

-In connection with camera surveillance, the Chinese government was believed to be developing a social credit system that gives their citizens a numerical score by analyzing their social behaviors and collecting fiscal and government data, and accordingly punishing and rewarding them with that score.
-However, new reports state that such information is false, with the social credit system being low-tech, with no unified score for citizens and the government mainly focusing on fraudulent and unethical businesses that renege on debt repayments and financial agreements or fail to honor legal contracts.